-Home educators are unlikely to have fully-equipped science labs. but these days schools are so safety-conscious that teachers must carry out most demonstrations anyway.
+Home educators are unlikely to have fully-equipped science labs.
+But these days schools are so safety-conscious that teachers must carry out most demonstrations anyway.
 You can get a better view, at your own pace, by searching online.
 Below are a selection of science resources which should be suitable for most children and teens.
-Some show you scientific ‘worlds’, some explain scientific concepts, some give ideas for experiments that can be done at home.
+Some show you scientific ‘worlds’, some explain scientific concepts.
+Others give ideas for experiments that can be done at home.

 Underground adventure – a virtual tour of the world of worms or other underground insects.
-Suitable for any age.
+This site is suitable for any age.

 Kids Astronomy – suitable for anyone interested in space exploration and astronomy.
 As well as clear answers to questions about space, this site includes free courses.
 There is one for age 7-11 and one for 11+.
-Ideal for those who like structured learning with assignments and a certificate at the end.
+It is ideal for those who like structured learning with assignments and a certificate at the end.
 There is also a printable sky map.

 Glossopedia – a nicely-designed site with useful images and explanations about several scientific topics.
 These range from stars to rainforests, bamboo to chocolate.
 The site map lists all currently available pages.

 Biology 4 kids – basic information about cell structure, animal life and other biological subjects.
 This is a mainly text-based site with some photos, and multi-choice questions.